 Instead, it converts the phono cartridge to being displacement sensitive, so that it recovers the constant-amplitude information directly from the LP's groove.

 The result is a preamplifier capable of OUTSTANDING clarity and information retrieval.

 The Phædrus Audio ADAMANTINE preamplifier builds on our experience developing the DisC displacement cartridge, to a more generalised preamplifier which works with a range of selected third-party phono cartridges.
-Our principal recommendation is partnering the ADAMANTINE with the Audio Technica's new 500 & 700 range of MM cartridges.
+Our principal recommendation is partnering the ADAMANTINE with either the DisC cartridge or Audio Technica's new 500 & 700 range of MM cartridges.

 Audio Technica's 500 and 700 moving-magnet range stretches all the way from the budget VM510CB with a plastic body and a conical stylus to the VM760SLC, AT's top-of-the-range model with a solid metal body and a beautiful, nude-shank, line-contact stylus.